Step 1: Take the quiz.

-Everything needs to be available faster, people expect immediate results.
-We rely more and more on technology to do the work and our thinking for us.
+Everything needs to be available faster.
+People expect immediate results.
+We increasingly rely on technology to do our work and thinking for us.

-I’ve been to many seminars where a lot of people somehow think that the people running the event are responsible for their progress.
+I’ve been to many seminars where many people somehow think the people organizing the event are responsible for their progress.
 They’re not.

-Participating in a program or event can be the start or a stimulus for your growth journey, but no one can do your growth for you.
+Participating in a program or event can be a stimulus for your growth journey, but no one can grow for you.

-You are leading your life, and as the leader you are the one in charge, whether you like it or not.
+You are leading your own life and in charge, whether you like it or not.

-You are the only one who's really responsible for your own growth.
+You are the only one responsible for your growth.